 A selection of memoirs featuring mother/child relationships.

 In honor of Mother's Day next month, I've highlighted a sampling of mother memoirs.
 Told from the point of view of birth mothers and adopted mothers, sons and daughters, these books capture mother/child relationships in all their complexity.
 All book summaries are from the publisher's descriptions.

 It's Earth Day.
 Read an eBook and love your planet.

 This Earth Day consider checking out something from OPL’s quickly expanding digital collection; choose from thousands of eBooks.
 Whether you already dabble in eBook reading or are certain you could never give up the feel, smell and comfort of a good book, or even if you suspect eReaders and tablets are heralding the decline of civilization, you may be surprised at how easy it is to sink into a good eBook.
 I was.
 I was so sure I would never want to read from a backlit screen that I read books in the dark next to my sleeping baby with the flashlight from my phone pointed at the page.
 When my husband got me an iPad for my birthday I never planned to use it for personal reading, but I had to try out our eBook platforms as part of my job.
 (Didn’t I?)
 In no time I began reading mostly on the iPad.
 I read it in the dark, I read it in the light, in waiting rooms, on trips (you can load a ton of books onto one tablet).
-I would read it on the train, and I
+I would read

 The Shipping News by Annie Proulx!
 Notes from the Lakeview Book Club Meeting